Deploy-attributed revenue-regression detection for Next.js

 Most monitoring tools start from logs and traces.
 That works when the unit of investigation is a single request.
 It works less well when the unit of investigation is a behavior change across a route in production after a deploy.

-TrueClara is observation-first.
+TrueClara leads with the dollar question.
 The system starts from a deterministic route graph derived at build time, enriches it with consented traffic at runtime, and ties every deploy to the commit that produced it.
-From that base, it surfaces three classes of observations: broken URLs, route regressions, and edge regressions.
+From that base, it leads with value-route regressions, estimated dollar impact, and the rollback evidence a subscription team needs.

 The route graph is the operating frame